-Sandy Austin Roads began his League career at West Torrens having been recruited from Yorke Peninsula as a ruckman.
-After a successful stint with the Eagles, including selection in the successful State team against Victoria, he left for Whyalla and joined his younger brother Patrick to play for South Whyalla.
+Sandy Austin Roads began his league career at West Torrens having been recruited from Yorke Peninsula as a ruckman.
+After a successful stint with the Eagles, including selection in the successful State team against Victoria, he left for Whyalla and joined his younger brother Patrick to play for South Whyalla Football Club.

 In 1941 both he and his brother were recruited by Norwood.
 After finding form in the Association (Reserves competition) Sandy gained selection in the League side against Port on June 21st.
 He was chosen as the second ruckman and for the most part maintained his spot for the rest of the season.
 This culminated with the Grand Final victory over Sturt.
 Playing as a ruckman resting in a back pocket he was named among the side’s best.